-Senior Peer Services: These programs are designed to reach out to the senior population both inland and on the coast.
-Through volunteer peer counselors and friendly visitors, seniors engage in pro-social and health related activities that increase protective factors and decrease risk factors for developing serious mental health issues.
+Senior Peer Services: Friendly Visitor and Senior Peer Counseling services provided by Senior Centers.
+These programs are designed to reach out to the senior population both inland and on the coast.
+Through volunteer peer counselors and friendly visitors, seniors engage in pro-social and health related activities that Mendocino County MHSA Three Year Plan 2020-2023 Annual Update 2021-2022 Public Comment Draft increase protective factors and decrease risk factors for developing serious mental health issues.

-Status of MHSA Funding: Programs may be funded in part with other resources and may include MHSA funding for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 20-21 through 22-23.
+Program receives other funding sources beyond MHSA funding.

-1. Population Served: Mendocino County residents over the age of 60 that are at risk for depression, isolation, and other risk factors because of isolation, medical changes, and ongoing triggers related to aging.
+- Population Served: Mendocino County residents over the age of 60 that are at risk for depression, isolation, and other risk factors because of isolation, medical changes, and ongoing triggers related to aging.
 Each senior peer program will aim to serve at least 20 clients per year.
-Individuals served will be Older Adults.

-- 2. Services Provided: Peer support including volunteer visitors and/or senior peer counselors. - 3.
+Individuals served will be Older Adults. - 2.
+Services Provided: Peer support including volunteer visitors and/or senior peer counselors. - 3.
 Program Goals: To increase protective factors such as socialization, attention to medical and other health needs, and awareness of resources.
-To decrease client risk factors for depression, isolation, psychiatric hospitalizations, and to identify and appropriately refer clients showing signs of suicide risk. - 4.
-Program Evaluation Methods: The program will conduct evaluation activities that meet the PEI requirements.
+To reduce isolation and other client risk factors for depression, suicide risk, and psychiatric hospitalizations.
+To identify and appropriately refer clients showing signs of suicide risk to relevant services. - 4.
+Program Evaluation Methods: The program will conduct evaluation activities such as Geriatric Mood Scale, Sense of Wellbeing evaluation, Geriatric Depression Scale, and/or Client Satisfaction Survey.
 The program will provide quarterly data on clients served, collect demographic information on persons served as well as utilize evidence based practice tools.
 Effectiveness surveys are completed annually and upon discharge from the program.